 He spent his next-to-last holiday season holed up in his bedroom.
 From there, on his surveillance monitors, he watched his relatives drinking downstairs in the living room, impatiently waiting to be elfed by Elvis.

-, he took his custom jet sleigh, the Lisa Marie, out for a spin above Memphis.
+On that Christmas Eve, he took his custom jet sleigh, the Lisa Marie, out for a spin above Memphis.
 With him were his Aunt Delta, his man Marty Lacker and country singer T.G.
 Sheppard.
 After the night flight, while the Lisa Marie was taxiing back to the hangar, Delta told Marty:

 “I’m gonna shoot yer head off.
 All you want is Elvis’ damn money!”